 Projects Supported

-For most of the years of the tournament, the funds raised have gone to the hospital foundation’s general account, from which they are allocated to projects.
-However, in 2017, the organising team began working with the Foundation (now the Perth Children’s Hospital Foundation) to target specific projects which the Foundation presents for selection.
+For most of the tournament’s years since 2000, the funds raised have gone to the hospital foundation’s general account, from which they are allocated to projects.
+However, in 2017, the organising team began working with the Foundation (now the Perth Children’s Hospital Foundation) to target specific projects that the Foundation presents for selection.

 2022 – Move to Improve